bikarnap/jenkins-tutorial/README.md

 * [Pipelines and Jenkinsfile](https://youtu.be/UFctZKYxypc "Pipelines and Jenkinsfile")
 * [Create a Jenkins agent as a service on Linux node](https://youtu.be/meXR-DpO_Kk "Create a Jenkins agent as a service on Linux node")
 * [Upgarde Jenkins](https://youtu.be/yjllMwQz5B4 "Upgrade Jenkins")

+# Known Issues in the Tutorial Materials
+The sound quality of the video tutorials might not be good for all.
+So, it is recommended to either increase the volume or use an earphone/headpohne.